carpentries-incubator/latex-novice-typesetting/_episodes/03-illustrations.md

 The `figure` environment requires a `\begin{}` and `\end{}` statement, just like the `document` environment.
 Overleaf will autofill some of the different parts of this, as well.

 The image will be automatically centred with `\centering`, and caption and label commands will also appear; these are optional, but helpful.
 The caption can be given a short description of the image as an argument; the label makes it possible to cross-reference the image in the text.
-We'll look cross-references later on.
+We'll look at cross-references later on.
 For now, you can leave the label as the default, or pick something short and descriptive.

 ```latex
 \begin{figure}